 The article summarizes that “capsaicin is not a weight loss wonder.”

-The garlic contained in sriracha hot sauce also has been associated with weight loss benefits.
+The garlic contained in sriracha hot sauce also has been associated with some weight loss benefits.

 How Stuff Works states, “When it comes to weight loss, garlic appears to be a miracle food.
 It contains the compound allicin which has anti-bacterial effects and helps reduce unhealthy fats and cholesterol.”

-Sriracha hot sauce does appear to be a beneficial addition to a weight loss regimen, due to the ingredients capsaicin and garlic.
+Sriracha hot sauce does appear to be a somewhat beneficial addition to a weight loss regimen, due to the ingredients capsaicin and garlic.
 However, weight loss due to eating Sriracha is limited and should not be considered a far-reaching solution to losing weight.
 The most effective and healthy way to lose weight is eating a proper diet combined with regular exercise.

 You May Also Like